jfilipedias/clone-tabnews/README.md

 ## Getting started

 This project use Node.js v18.18 (lts/hydrogen).
-In case you use `nvm` or `fnm` to manage Node.js versions, you can run òne of commands above:
+In case you use `nvm` or `fnm` to manage Node.js versions, you can run one of commands above:

 ```shell
 nvm use